frenck/spook/documentation/integrations.md

 ## Services

-The following miscellaneous services are added to your Home Assistant instance:
+The following integration management services are added to your Home Assistant instance:

 ### Disable an integration